Cantido/lexical-analysis/README.md

 underscores).

 Token *intconst* is the same as a positive or negative (or unsigned) integer constant that would be valid in C++.
-Don’t worry about a size limit on integer constants.
+Donâ€™t worry about a size limit on integer constants.

 The only *keyword* tokens are the following: `let`, `if`, `defun`